Joe DiMaggio: 1941 hitting streak

 Some consider DiMaggio's streak a uniquely outstanding and unbreakable record and a statistical near-impossibility.
-Nobel Prize-winning physicist and sabermetrician Edward Mills Purcell calculated that, to have the likelihood of a hitting streak of 50 games occurring in the history of baseball up to the late 1980s be greater than 50%, fifty-two .350 lifetime hitters would have to have existed instead of the actual three (Ty Cobb, Rogers Hornsby, and Shoeless Joe Jackson).
+Nobel Prize-winning physicist and sabermetrician Edward Mills Purcell calculated that, to have the likelihood of a hitting streak of 50 games occurring in the history of baseball up to the late 1980s be greater than 50%, 52 .350 lifetime hitters would have to have existed instead of the actual three (Ty Cobb, Rogers Hornsby, and Shoeless Joe Jackson).
 His Harvard colleague Stephen Jay Gould, citing Purcell's work, called DiMaggio's 56-game achievement "the most extraordinary thing that ever happened in American sports".
 Samuel Arbesman and Steven Strogatz of Cornell University disagree.
 They conducted 10,000 computer simulations of Major League Baseball from 1871 to 2005, 42% of which produced streaks as long or longer, with record streaks ranging from 39 to 109 games and typical record streaks between 50 and 64 games.

 World War II

-DiMaggio enlisted in the United States Army Air Forces on February 17, 1943, rising to the rank of sergeant.
+DiMaggio enlisted in the United States Army Air Forces on February 17, 1943, rising to the rank of Staff Sergeant.
 He was stationed at Santa Ana, California, Hawaii, and Atlantic City, New Jersey, as a physical education instructor.
 He was released on a medical discharge in September 1945, due to chronic stomach ulcers.
 Other than being paid $21 a month, DiMaggio's service was as comfortable as a soldier's life could be.
 He spent most of his military career playing for baseball teams and in exhibition games against fellow Major Leaguers and minor league players, and superiors gave him special privileges due to his prewar fame.
 DiMaggio ate so well from an athlete-only diet that he gained 10 pounds, and while in Hawaii he and other players mostly tanned on the beach and drank.
 Embarrassed by his lifestyle, DiMaggio requested that he be given a combat assignment but was turned down.

 Parents as "enemy aliens"

 Giuseppe and Rosalia DiMaggio, both from Isola delle Femmine, were among the thousands of German, Japanese, and Italian immigrants classified as "enemy aliens" by the government after the attack on Pearl Harbor.
-Each was required to carry photo ID booklets at all times and were not allowed to travel outside a five-mile radius from their home without a permit.
+Each was required to carry photo ID booklets at all times and was not allowed to travel outside a five-mile radius from their home without a permit.
 Giuseppe was barred from San Francisco Bay, where he had fished for decades, and his boat was seized.
 Rosalia became an American citizen in 1945, followed by Giuseppe in 1946.